TheOkayJK/Android-Files-Shortcut/PRIVACYPOLICY.md

-# This privacy policy will help you understand how I, Jonah (JK) Kallen uses and protects the data you provide to us when you visit and use Android Files Shortcut.
+# This privacy policy will help you understand how I, Jonah (JK) Kallen use and protect the data you provide to me when you visit and use Android Files Shortcut.

 # **SPOILER ALERT**